skin cancer check

 What will happen if something suspicious is found?

-The specialist will explain all the options for further investigations and/or treatment at the time of your skin check.
+The dermatology nurses will explain all the options for further investigations and/or treatment at the time of your skin check.
 You are always free to ask for another opinion.

 What does a professional skin cancer check involve?

-Your specialist will do a thorough check of the skin on your entire body, including scalp, eyelids, between fingers and toes, and underarms.
+Your dermatology nurses will do a thorough check of the skin on your entire body, including scalp, eyelids, between fingers and toes, and underarms.
 This is because skin cancers can sometimes appear in places that aren’t regularly exposed to the sun.

 At Facetime skin and body clinic our specialist use a dermascope to closely examine spots, lesions and moles for any irregularities or signs for concern.